 I tried bodyweight training several times before I tried lifting weights.
 It made me think that I hated exercise.
-Once I started learning the dumbbell and barbell lifts, though, not only did I start building muscle, I also started to look forward to training.
-Psyching yourself up to lift a heavy weight for a few reps is fun.
-Steadily pushing yourself through pain until you vomit is not.
+Once I started learning the dumbbell and barbell lifts, though, not only did I start building muscle, but I also started to look forward to training.
+Psyching yourself up to lift a massive weight for a few reps is fun.
+Grinding out thirty-rep sets of bodyweight squats to failure isn’t.

 Now, don’t get me wrong.
-I’m not hating on bodyweight exercises.
+That doesn’t mean that free weights are always better, or that bodyweight training doesn’t have its advantages.
 In fact, some bodyweight exercises are better than some weight training exercises.
-Even if you have access to a fully stocked gym, you’ll still benefit from doing plenty of push-ups, chin-ups, dips, and planks.
+Even if you have access to a fully stocked gym, you’ll still benefit from doing plenty of deficit push-ups, chin-ups, dips, hanging leg raises, and planks.